 If you can only visit one baseball attraction in Taiwan this is it.
 Taichung Lilo Baseball Creative Park’s all-star attraction is the recently constructed Mini-Dome, which is fan facility shaped like a giant baseball.
 But that’s not all to draw your attention to the Park, as on site you’ll also find the Taichung Intercontinental Baseball Stadium which was home to the 2006 Intercontinental Cup, a baseball tournament between eight nations from four different continents.
 Today the stadium is best known as the home of the Chinatrust Brothers professional baseball team.
 Taichung Lilo Baseball Creative Park is also where you’ll find the Brothers Baseball Club Store and an open-air market space that’s open to the public all year long.
 Perhaps the Park’s greatest interest to baseball fans, is the Taichung Baseball Museum.
 The quaint facility exhibits memorabilia from the glory days of baseball in Taiwan.
 While most of the content (signage, etc.) is in Mandarin, the collection of engaging photos/mementos and helpful staff are on hand to deliver insight into Taiwan’s favorite pastime.

 Taiwan is a great place to visit for fans of baseball, and the experience will be even better when you have a local guide to take you to the above destinations along with a few hidden gems, including sports bars and markets/shops that sell baseball collectibles, gear, and more.
-Learn more about how it works and slide into home plate by connecting to a local guide before your trip.
+Click here to view all the exciting Taiwan Tours.